Mugengano18/Organisation_news/README.md

 # Organisation_news
+By Mugengano Alice

+## Description
-this is an app where the user will be able to interact with the company's options
+this is an app where the user will be able to interact with the company's options like seeing all the users of the company and also seeing a specific user of the company,and will also be able to see all the department in a company and you can associate it with the news frm the department and I used many relationships in datbse;
+## Application setup

+- If you want to implement this project make sure you have all the necessary tools installed in your machine and to have all the required dependencies to inplement the projec
+- If you want to get to where the app is use this link to access the repository[Organisation_api](https://github.com/Mugengano18/Organisation_news)
+- You also have to create databases and tables here is some help for the tables CREATE DATABASE organisation;
+\c organisation;
+CREATE TABLE users(id SERIAL PRIMARY KEY,name VARCHAR,positioninc VARCHAR,role VARCHAR,departid INTEGER);
+CREATE TABLE department(id SERIAL PRIMARY KEY,name VARCHAR,description VARCHAR,noofemployees VARCHAR);
+CREATE TABLE news(id SERIAL PRIMARY KEY,writtenby VARCHAR,content VARCHAR,departid INTEGER,createdon BIGINT);
+CREATE TABLE companynews(id SERIAL PRIMARY KEY,writtenby VARCHAR,content VARCHAR);
+CREATE TABLE user_department(id SERIAL PRIMARY KEY,userid INTEGER,departid INTEGER);
+CREATE TABLE news_department(id SERIAL PRIMARY KEY,departid INTEGER,newsid INTEGER);
+CREATE DATABASE organisation_test WITH TEMPLATE organisation;

+## Technologies Used

+- java
+- Spark framework
+- Junit
+- Postgress Database
+- Json and Gson

-MIT License
+## MIT License

 Copyright (c) 2019 Mugengano18